 A graduate of UW with a bachelor’s degree in journalism, Pientka returned to Madison in 1997 to serve as an athletics development director and was then promoted to assistant athletic director for development in 2002.

-Pientka was an all-America and one of only four Badgers to be a four-time, first-team All-Big Ten selection in tennis.
+One of UW’s most accomplished tennis players, Pientka was an all-America and one of only four Badgers to be a four-time, first-team All-Big Ten selection in tennis.
 She earned Academic All-Big Ten honors three years and currently ranks seventh in career singles wins and third in career doubles wins at Wisconsin.

 Pientka and her husband Jim reside in Middleton, WI.
-They have two daughters: Sophia (3) and Alea (1).
-Pientka is also stepmother to Jim’s two children: Jack (13) and Jessica (10).
+They have two daughters: Sophia (4) and Alea (2 1/2).
+Pientka is also stepmother to Jim’s two children: Jack (14) and Jessica (11).